Hollywood cheers 'Rise of Skywalker' at film's world premiere

 “Nothing brings people together quite like Star Wars.”

-“Rise of Skywalker” caps a blockbuster film series thatranks as the second highest-grossing movie franchise of alltime, with more than $9.2 billion in ticket sales.
+“Rise of Skywalker” caps a blockbuster film series that ranks as the second highest-grossing movie franchise of all time, with more than $9.2 billion in ticket sales.

 At Monday’s premiere, superfans dressed as favorites from the heroine scavenger Rey to bounty hunter Boba Fett and villain Darth Vader.
 Hamill received a standing ovation when he was introduced, as did composer John Williams.